INFUSION COMMUNITY GRANTS

 The projects proposed for consideration must be led by residents of these communities.

-Community inFusion awards grants between $500-$2500 to neighborhood based groups that address one or more of Community inFusion’s goals.
+inFusion Community Grants Program awards grants between $500-$2500 to neighborhood based groups that address one or more of InFusion Community Grants goals.

 Grants are limited to initiatives and projects being held in C.A.R.E., McElderry Park, and Middle East Communities.